apache/shardingsphere/community/en/content/organization/_index.md

 1. Start a vote for promoting contributor to Committer Team and PMC, pull request or feature discussion.

-1. For now, only 张亮 [@terrymanu](https://github.com/terrymanu) has right to remove people from PMC or Committer Team.

 The current Project Management Committee is as follows (in chronological order):

 * 张亮, Liang Zhang, [@terrymanu](https://github.com/terrymanu) Java and architect expert, Jingdong